Apple tells U.S. judge 'impossible' to unlock new iPhones

 Earlier this month, Orenstein expressed skepticism about whether he could require Apple to disable security on the iPhone, citing Congress’ failure to act on the issue of encryption despite the urging of the Justice Department and Federal Bureau of Investigation.

-Orenstein deferred ruling until Apple could had a chance to say if it was technically feasible and, if so, whether compliance with the proposed order would be unduly burdensome.”
-A hearing is expected on Friday.
+Orenstein deferred ruling until Apple had a chance to say if it was “technically feasible and, if so, whether compliance with the proposed order would be unduly burdensome.”

+Apple in its brief said it limited its views to those questions rather than the broader legal issue at hand, which it called “important.”
+In an order Tuesday, Orenstein invited Apple to address that issue.
+A hearing is scheduled for Thursday.

 The case is In re Order requiring Apple, Inc to assist in the execution of a search warrant issued by the court, U.S. District Court, Eastern District of New York, No. 15-mc-01902.